blackboxdsp/phantom/scripts/README.md

 Each script relies on [CMake](https://cmake.org/) for compiling the source code and building the plugin binaries, so be sure to download and install it in order to run them.

-To run a script, use this formats:
+To run a script, use this format:

 ```
 $ ./scripts/script_name.sh -f